sendgrid/docs/source/API_Reference/Web_API_v3/IP_Management/ip_warmup.md

   show: true
 ---

+SendGrid can automatically warm up dedicated IP addresses by limiting the amount of mail that can be sent through them per hour, with the limit determined by how long the IP address has been in warmup.
+See the [warmup schedule]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_warmup_schedule.html) for more details.

-If a customer has warm IPs and new IPs that need warming, KAMTA will look to use exisitng warm IPs in case of an overflow, then overflow as needed.
+If you have warm IPs as well as new IPs that need warming, any mail beyond the hourly automatic warmup limit will overflow to your existing IPs.

-If all IPs are in warmup and a pool it is OK to use the overflow IPs

-If user has dedicated IPs NOT in the pool, it's still OK to use the overflow IPs

-If a user has no warm IPs and they make a request to warm a new IP, any requests made above the hourly maximum will overflow to our IP Warm Up Clusters for sending.
-These are similar to the shared IP pools used for Bronze and Marketing email users.
+If there are no warm IPs, any requests made above the hourly maximum will overflow to our shared IP Warm Up clusters for sending.
+If your sending reputation is below 85, you will not be able to use this pool.

-Users can't use the warm up cluster for their overflow traffic if their reputation score is below 85.
-We won't throttle their mail, and only will send the daily limit based on the warm up schedule.

 An IP in warm up will follow SendGrid's warm up policy schedule.